Arcadia Charter School

-Arcadia Charter School (often referred to as ARTech Charter School) is a project-based 6–12 charter school located in Northfield, Minnesota, United States.
+Arcadia Charter School (formally referred to as ARTech Charter School) is a project-based 6–12th grade charter school located in Northfield, Minnesota, United States.
 The school has previously been known as South-Eastern Minnesota School of Arts and Technology prior to 2003, and Northfield School of Arts and Technology from 2003 to 2012.

 History

 A community group that included Jim Blaha, Winona Estes, Maryrose Gondeck, Keith Johnson, Leisa Irwin, Paula Manor, Anne Mikkelson and Griff Wigley founded Northfield School of Arts and Technology in 2001, with the purpose of creating a project-based learning environment similar to New Country School in Henderson.

 In July 2012 ARTech Charter School changed its name to Arcadia Charter School to emphasize its focus on all project learning not just project learning in the arts and sciences.

 During 2010-2011 the school expanded off its south side adding a science room (the Goodall Room) and an art room (the Tesla Room).
 A student-lead project installed solar panels on the building helping to reduce Arcadia's energy bill.
 In 2018 a student lead Eagle Scout Service Project built a picnic shelter in Arcadia's backyard which is now used for lunch and as a studying area.
 In 2019 the school completed a large renovation expanding off the south side of the building and renovating the old building to create three new classrooms.